spiral/docs/orm/relations.md

 You can check list of available relation options below.

 #### Relation Inversion
-One very importan relation option which you might use a lot - INVERSION.
-Such option will be used by Spiral ORM to automatically create relation in outer model.
-For example, when we have HAS_ONE relation, we can declate it's inversion - BELONGS_TO.
+One very importan relation option which you might use a lot - INVERSE.
+Such option used by Spiral ORM to automatically create relation in outer model.
+For example, if we have HAS_ONE relation, we can declare it's inversion - BELONGS_TO.

 ```php
 'posts' => [